kopyl/mouset/README.md

 3. `cd` into the downloaded repo like this: `cd /Users/kopyl/Downloads/mouset`
 4. Run `swift run mouset` to just run it
 5. Run `swift build` to just build it for debugging
-6. Run `swift build -c release --show-bin-path` to build it for release (like i did).
-It will show you the path to the binary
+6. Run `swift build -c release` to build it for release (like i did)
+7. Run `swift build -c release --show-bin-path` to show the binary path of the just-built binary

-### Want to share it to friends?
+### Want to share it with friends?
 You need to ~~suffer~~ sign it first with a developer account (which costs $99 a year 🤬).
 But in case you have it (like i do), here are the steps to do it:
 1. First you must generate a certificate.
 To do it:<br>
   1.1.
 Open 'Keychain Access.app'.
 To do it:<br>